-Staying organized keeps the classroom running smoothly.
+Every teacher knows that staying organized keeps the classroom running smoothly.
 It helps the teachers and students know where things are in the classroom.
-I wanted to share these FREE labels with you to help your classroom be more organized.
+I want to share these FREE labels with you to help your classroom be more organized.
 Using these labels will also help you reuse classroom supplies and help take care of our earth!

-In my classroom, we keep a tub with “old markers”, “extra lids”, and “scrap paper” on top of my art shelf.
+In my classroom, we keep tubs for “old markers”, “extra lids” and “scrap paper” on top of my art shelf.
 It is an easy way to get the most out of your classroom supplies and reuse them.
-By keeping the labeled tubs in the same place, students (and teachers) always know where they are and they can use them independently and quickly.
-Like any other classroom routine, it takes a few reminders or verbal cues by you the teacher.
+By keeping the labeled tubs in the same place, students (and teachers) always know where they are, and they can use them independently and quickly.
+Like any other classroom routine, it takes a few reminders or verbal cues from the teacher.
 Once it becomes a routine, the students will be reminding each other and remembering to use them themselves as needed.

 OLD MARKERS – Keep your old markers and reuse them to make homemade watercolor paints.
-I will be writing about how I make watercolors with old markers next week!
+I will be writing about how I make watercolors with old markers in another post!

 You can grab your FREE labels HERE (click on the picture)!
 They come in two sizes.